PlayStation 2 Architecture

 Available interfaces

-This console kept the previous front ports that were included in the original PlayStation, it also featured a couple of ‘experimental’ interfaces that looked very promising at first.
+This console kept the previous front ports that were included in the original PlayStation, it also features a couple of ‘experimental’ interfaces that appeared very promising at first.

 Image

-What about the ‘experimental’ ones?
-To start with, there was initially a front i.Link port (also known as IEEE 1394, or ‘FireWire’ in the Apple world).
-This port was used to connect two PS2 to enable local multiplayer, but it was removed after the third revision (presumably replaced by the ‘Network card’, more details below).
+There were also some ‘experiments’ that didn’t last very long.
+For instance, the front i.Link port (also known as IEEE 1394 - or ‘FireWire’ in the Apple world).
+This port was used to connect two PS2s for local multiplayer, but it was removed after the third revision (presumably replaced by the ‘Network card’, more details below).

 Image

-Back of PS2 showing hard drive bay (cover removed) [11].
+Back of PS2 showing the Expansion Bay (with the cover removed) [16].

 Image